sandeeppatel2001/Docker_doc/readme.md

 ## INTRODUCTION TO DOCKER:
 Docker is a platform for developing, shipping, and running applications inside containers.
 Containers allow developers to package an application and its dependencies into a standardized unit for software development, making it easy to deploy applications across different environments.
 (sub contents must be started with triple # )
+## Basic Terminology
+### Image
+A read-only template used to create containers.
+Images are built from Dockerfiles and can be shared and reused across different environments.
+### Container:
+A runnable instance of an image.
+Containers run applications and contain everything needed to run the application, including the code, runtime, libraries, and dependencies.
+### Dockerfile:
+A text document that contains instructions for building a Docker image.
+Dockerfiles define the environment inside a container, including the base image, dependencies, and runtime configuration.

 ### [Sub content 1]